dotnet/designs/proposed/swift-interop.md

 ##### SIMD Types

-We will pass the `System.Runtime.Intrinsics.VectorX<T>` types in SIMD registers as we do with the managed calling convention.
+We will pass the `System.Runtime.Intrinsics.VectorX<T>` types in SIMD registers in the same way the default unmanaged calling convention specifies.
 We will treat the `Vector2/3/4` types as non-SIMD types as we will not project any Swift SIMD types to these types (see the SIMD Types section in the projection design).

 CoreCLR and NativeAOT currently block the `VectorX<T>` types from P/Invokes as this behavior is currently not well-supported by RyuJIT.
 As the target libraries for .NET 9 do not use the Swift `SIMDX<T>` types, we can defer SIMD support until a future release of Swift interop.
 Unlike the existing P/Invoke blocking behavior however, we should block these types in the JIT if possible as the existing `VectorX<T>` blocking for P/Invokes is not robust.